RESEARCH BEFORE YOU SIGN

 If you can say yes to all of these statements, you are ready to pitch!

 - My book is finished.
-I’ve not only completed the first draft but I’ve also done a pass or few of edits.
+I’ve not only completed the first draft but I’ve also done a full editing pass.

 - I have researched the Agents/Editors who interest me and think my story may be a good fit.